 Were you arrested in Denton County for allegedly committing any kind of violent crime?
 You should exercise your right to remain silent until you have legal representation.

-Richard McConathy and Brian Bolton are experienced criminal defense attorneys in Denton who represent individuals all over Denton County, including Argyle, The Colony, Little Elm, Lewisville, Highland Village, Flower Mound, and many other nearby communities.
-They can review your case and answer all your legal questions when you call 940-222-8004 or submit an online contact form to schedule a free initial consultation.
+Richard McConathy is an experienced criminal defense attorney in Denton who represent individuals all over Denton County, including Argyle, The Colony, Little Elm, Lewisville, Highland Village, Flower Mound, and many other nearby communities.
+They can review your case and answer all your legal questions when you call (940) 222-8004 or submit an online contact form to schedule a free initial consultation.